humdingerb/clipdinger/Readme.md

 Once the limit of the history is reached, the oldest entry is removed automatically to make room for the new clipping.

-You can remove an entry by selecting it and pressing _DEL_ or choose _Remove clip_ from the context menu.
-You remove the complete clipboard history with _Clear history_ from the _History_ menu.
+You can remove an entry by selecting it and pressing _DEL_ or choose _Remove_ from the (context) menu.
+You remove the complete clipboard history with _Clear history_ from the _Lists_ menu.

 _Auto-start Clipdinger_ controls if Clipdinger will be started automatically at every boot-up.